SteffenEger/dldh/README_2020.md

         - Hopkins and Kiela.
 Automatically Generating Rhythmic Verse with Neural Networks.
 In ACL 2017.
         - Lau et al. DeepSpeare: A joint neural model of poetic language, meter and rhyme.
 In ACL 2018.
         - Jhamtani, H., Mehta, S.V., Carbonell, J. and Berg-Kirkpatrick, T., 2019.
 Learning Rhyming Constraints using Structured Adversaries.
 EMNLP 2019
+        - [Artificial Intelligence in the Creative Industries: A Review](https://arxiv.org/pdf/2007.12391.pdf)
+        - [Biases in Generative Art—A Causal Look from the Lens of Art History](https://arxiv.org/pdf/2010.13266.pdf)
+        - Folgert Karsdorp, Peter van Kranenburg, and Enrique Manjavacas (2019) Learning Similarity Metrics for Melody Retrieval.
+        - Elgammal, A., Liu, B., Elhoseiny, M. and Mazzone, M., 2017.
+CAN: Creative adversarial networks, generating" art" by learning about styles and deviating from style norms.
+ICCC
+        - Sabatelli, M., Kestemont, M., Daelemans, W. and Geurts, P., 2018.
+Deep transfer learning for art classification problems.
+ECCV
+        - [The Aesthetic Responsiveness Assessment (AReA): A screening tool to assess individual differences in responsiveness to art in English and German.]{https://psycnet.apa.org/record/2020-61354-001)
         - Kao, J. and Jurafsky, D., 2012.
 A computational analysis of style, affect, and imagery in contemporary poetry.
 In Proceedings of the NAACL-HLT 2012 Workshop on Computational Linguistics for Literature (pp. 8-17).
         - Manex Agirrezabal, Iñaki Alegria, and Mans Hulden.
 2016.
 Machine learning for metrical analysis of English poetry.
 In Proceedings of COLING
-        - [Artificial Intelligence in the Creative Industries: A Review](https://arxiv.org/pdf/2007.12391.pdf)
-        - [Biases in Generative Art—A Causal Look from the Lens of Art History](https://arxiv.org/pdf/2010.13266.pdf)

 * **Bias (and ethics)**
   - [Gender Bias in Multilingual Embeddings and Cross-Lingual Transfer](https://www.aclweb.org/anthology/2020.acl-main.260.pdf)